1941-1942 Season with

 With Ken

-Carpenter, The Music Maids & Hal, Mary Martin, Victor Borge, Jerry Lester
+Carpenter, The Music Maids & Hal, Mary Martin, Lt.
+Col. Verne Snell, Victor Borge, Jerry Lester

 and Robert Young.